hillscott/tf-s3static_hardened/README.md

 --
 * You have a folder of static files (HTML, CSS, JavaScript...) that you want to host with unlimited scale for viewers at barely any cost with _little_ to worry about from a security standpoint.
 * You own a domain that you want to host the content on. **NOTE** If this domain is currently in-use with a different hosting provider, you'll obviously want to make sure that you modify the s3_upload block to get your web content in there.
 You may also need to add additional DNS entries into Route53 through the route53.tf file.
+  * It is possible to go through the domain registration itself with Route53.
+This script doesn't currently do that.
+Maintaining some separation between the registrar and server environment has security benefits.
+If you have a need to dynamically register domains, you certainly could modify this stack to do so though.
 * You are comfortable following technical directions and know some git basics.

 Prep Work